-Figure 4-4 Alternative D - Kuleana Homesteads Configuration
+Alternative D - Kuleana Homesteads Configuration

-While short term impacts from construction will be similar to the Preferred Alternative, and the longterm impacts to the surrounding community will also be similar in terms of traffic and infrastructure (as with the Preferred Plan, the traffic impacts from this alternative are within acceptable level of service for the highway per the TIAR in Appendix C, and demand will not exceed capacity for water, wastewater, and electrical capacity per Appendix B), the Homestead Buffer configuration is less flexible in terms of land use options as it has a larger amount of lots specifically dedicated to pastoral lots opposed to the flexibility of the Preferred Plan's sustainable agriculture mixed with community pastoral, which was the stated preference by the Wākiu beneficiaries.
-There will be greater challenges in relation to fire hazard and first responder access depending on the type of roads utilized within aknesses, sh.

-aknesses, sh. kuleana lots, as well as obtaining construction loans and insurance if the lots are under one TMK versus being subdivided.
+While short term impacts from construction will be similar to the Preferred Alternative, and the long-term impacts to the surrounding community will also be similar in terms of traffic and infrastructure (as with the Preferred Plan, the traffic impacts from this alternative are within acceptable level of service for the highway per the TIAR in Appendix C, and demand will not exceed capacity for water, wastewater, and electrical capacity per Appendix B), the Homestead Buffer configuration is less flexible in terms of land use options as it has a larger amount of lots specifically dedicated to pastoral lots opposed to the flexibility of the Preferred Plan's sustainable agriculture mixed with community pastoral, which was the stated preference by the Wākiu beneficiaries.
+There will be greater challenges in relation to fire hazard and first responder access depending on the type of roads utilized within kuleana lots, as well as obtaining construction loans and insurance if the lots are under one TMK versus being subdivided.

-Table 4.1 summarizes the master plan alternatives strengths, weaknesses, short term impacts, and
+OR HIRORIAN OR OF THE RESERVE OF THE Table 4.1 summarizes the master plan alternatives strengths, weaknesses, short term impacts, and